-Choose how much of your pot you want to risk on the outcome, this could be the whole £1M on one answer right down to a £500,000 split on each, depending on how confident you are and how much cash you want to risk.
+Choose how much of your pot you want to risk on the outcome, this could be the whole £5,000 on one answer right down to a £2,500 split on each, depending on how confident you are and how much cash you want to risk.
 Once the outcome to the first question is known then you will get back the amount you bet on the answer.

 Note that before you even think about it halving the amount each time will leave you with less than £1 in the end, so it’s not worth the effort just playing the probabilities and halving each time.

-Other key terms apply, such as only one game can be played at a time.
+Key terms apply, such as only one game can be played at a time.
 Make sure you read the key terms before you play the game for the first time.
 If you don’t have an account you could also claim a welcome offer, read about this in our main Paddy Power review.

 BTD: Free to play.
 Only one game may be played at any given time.
 Answer 15 questions and money left in the pot after all the questions are answered is yours to keep.
 T&Cs apply.